ekliao/EricLiaoDigitalGarden/src/site/notes/There's no appropriate level of volume for background music for a talk｜該死的背景音樂.md

 {"dg-publish":true,"permalink":"/there-s-no-appropriate-level-of-volume-for-background-music-for-a-talk/","noteIcon":"2"}
 ---

 I have a visceral disgust for any talk that's literally ruined by background music, especially when the music is loud & distracting like [this](https://youtube.com/clip/UgkxnygUAYfDUaKOY6m3kZLcKbmbaCzn77tp?si=I7gaVwgKl-cB-IHS).
 Please just stop this attack on your listeners' ears.
 You are turning the audience away.
 If they want to enjoy real music or understand a talk, they wouldn't be listening to you.
+In other words, the only appropriate volume level of background music is zero.

 ---
 ## Extra